-The invisible woman: What happened to me when I reached middle age?Posted on: 15 September 2010 by Diane Priestley
+The invisible woman: What happened to me when I reached middle age?Posted by Diane Priestley

 Women develop an amazing ability to turn invisible in all kinds of social and day to day situations when they reach 50.
 But there is no super human or magical power at work, its just another illustration of how society shunts us into 'second class' when we reach a certain age!

 Woman in their mid 40s develop an amazing ability to turn invisible.
 But, this is more of an insult than a magical power